lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Reactions and Methods.md

 <div class="lf-cpp">

-The $method$ keywork can optionally be prefixed with the $const$ qualifier, which indicates that the method is read only.
+The $method$ keyword can optionally be prefixed with the $const$ qualifier, which indicates that the method is read only.

 </div>